A structured clinical protocol for trauma

 The approach

-Why the EMDR protocol works when talk therapy hasn't
+Why the Nervous System Recovery protocol works when talk therapy hasn't

 EMDR has 30 years of research behind it.
 It works by helping the brain do what it does naturally during sleep — process and file experiences so they stop feeling active and present.